-• For the physiological and technical alarm messages, see Appendix D Alarm Messages.
+For the physiological and technical alarm messages, see Appendix D Alarm Messages.

-17.1 Review Overview
+18.1 Review Overview

 Trends are patient data collected over time and displayed in graphic, tabular, or other forms to give you a picture of how the patient's condition is developing.
-The Review dialog enables access to review the events, full disclosure waveforms, and so on.
+The Review dialog enables access to review the events, 12-lead ECG analysis results and waveforms, full disclosure waveforms, and so on.

-17.2 Review Dialog
+18.2 Review Dialog